 Our next question comes from David Strauss from Barclays.
 Please go ahead with your question.

-Thanks, good morning.
+Thanks.
+Good morning.
 Hi.
 Phoebe, wanted to try and put a finer point on GDIT.
-I think publicly it's been said that while 18 and 19 are relatively flat from a revenue standpoint, that the 18 to 2020 kind of growth rate you're still looking for is mid single digits.
+I think publicly it's been said that while 18 and 19 are relatively flat from a revenue standpoint, that the 18 to 2020 kind of growth rate you're still looking for is mid-single digits.
 Is that correct?

 Thanks.
-As a follow-up, Jason, any quantification you can give on what the drag was in Q1 from the delay on the international side and any sort of idea around timing?
+As a follow-up, Jason, Any quantification you can give on what the drag was in Q1 from the delay on the international side and any sort of idea around timing?
 I know you're expecting it to reverse this year, but is this more of a second-half item that you're looking for?
 Thanks.
-Yeah,

-so the amount that's continued to push to the right, think of it as roughly a billion dollars, David.
+Yeah, so the amount that's been continued to push to the right, think of it as roughly a billion dollars, David.
 That's what we're talking about.
 It's lapsed over from last year and continues to push to the right.

 Our next question comes from Kai Von Rumar from Cowan & Company.
 Please go ahead with your question.

 Yes, thank you so much.
-So Phoebe, I thought I heard you say that the Gulfstream 500 would move into the second production block in the second quarter.
+So, Phoebe, I thought I heard you say that the Gulfstream 500 would move into the second production block in the second quarter.
 If that's the case, how come the margins aren't better than the first?

 I think second half is what I said.
 Second half, excuse me.
 Yeah.
 So, I mean, that's the inference from us being through that first block, right?
 And we'll get through that in this quarter and get into the second lot in the second quarter.
 So you're right.